crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

         [0411/041922:INFO:application_service.cc(298)] Installed application with id: dogabgfklbjobjkfdbokaedngjeepepj successfully.

     This confirms that the package has been installed successfully.

+If you need to uninstall the application, you can do this with:

+    xwalkctl --uninstall <application ID>

 ## Run the application